jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 USAXS data: Inside root:USAXS: folder, name of the folder represents the sample name and the data are named SMR\_Int/SMR\_Qvec/SMR\_Error or DSM\_Int/DSM\_Qvec/DSM\_Error.
 Optionally you can have SMR/DSM\_dQ which is Q resolution wave.
 These data are, if present, properly passed through the calculations.

 QRS data: Folder name represents the sample name and inside this folder you have three or four waves: Q\_SampleName, R\_SampleName (Intensity), S\_SampleName (Intensity uncertainty), optionally W\_SampleName (Q resolution).
+You can also have data Irena & Nika consider QRS also : consisting of d\_SampleName, R\_SampleName (Intensity), S\_SampleName or t\_SampleName, R\_SampleName (Intensity), S\_SampleName.
+The difference is that wave starting with t contains (x-axis) expressed in two-theta (in degrees) and wave starting with d contains d-spacings.
 No other naming system is NOT supported at this time and if needed, will need to be added into the system (request it, justify and send examples…).

 **What can be done**:

 *Optional Step - when "Merge method" is "Extrap.
-Data1 and Optimize"* : User can fit "First data set" end of data (high-q range for this set) with one of few funcitons.
+Data1 and Optimize"* : User can fit "First data set" end of data (high-q range for this set) with one of few functions.
 Code will then use the fitted parameters to replace the noisy fitted data with the smooth functional dependence.
 This helps with data which are noisy and where regular method of Optimizing overlap does not work too well...

 *Main Step* :User selects the overlapping range of Qs for the data.
 The data are trimmed at these Qs!
-Code has 3 parameters of merging:
+Code has 4 parameters of merging, up to 3 can be optimized at the same time :

 1. Data 1 background - Data 1, low-q data, assumed to be the optionally absolutely calibrated, are assumed to have potentially flat background at high-q.
 2. Data 2 scaling - Data 2, high-q data, need to be scaled to Data 1 with scaling factor.
-3. Data 2 q-shift - Data 2 can have q shift if to compensate for any misalignment between the sectors.
-This is kind of specific for USAXS/SAXS/WAXS instrument at APS beamline 9ID.
-In this case the SAXS instrument is moved in and out of the position and the move may not be perfectly reproducible.
-It is therefore possible that the q calculated for the SAXS is not perfectly correct.
-Especially since USAXS q calibrations is very good.
-Therefore we can add q shift for Data 2 – the high q segment.
-This q shift is limited to be at most ½ of the q value for the first point on the second segment.
+3. Data 1 or 2 q-shift - Data 1 or 2 can have q (d or t) shifted if to compensate for any misalignment between the segments.
+Typically this means user or staff failed to properly calibrate the instrument and it is strongly suggested to fix the calibration and reduce the data again to fix this misfit.
+Allowed q/d/t shift is limited to be at most ½ of the q value for the first point on the second segment.
+This may not work as well for d type data which are kind of unique case anyway.

-Each parameter can be indivudally selected for optimization - or if known, can be inserted manually in the field.
-Keep in mind, that it is users job to set thevalue back to 0 or 1 if they decide not to use this parameter.
+Each parameter can be individually selected for optimization - or if known, can be inserted manually in the field.
+Keep in mind, that it is users job to set the value back to 0 or 1 if they decide not to use this parameter.

 These parameters are optimized using Igor Optimize function to minimize the misfit between the intensity points in the overlapping q range.

 Note, that Data manipulation I tool uses similar code.
 The Data manipulation tool I creates new folder/waves with names modified by adding **“\_comb**\ ” at their end.
 This tool adds **“\_mrg**\ ” at the end.
-User can change the term added to folder name in thelower right corner field on the panel.
+User can change the term added to folder name in the lower right corner field on the panel.

 Below is the GUI panel itself. ***Please NOTE : This tools is one large panel and requires 1280x800 screen size.
 It will NOT run on smaller screen sizes. ***